-If you receive notices from the Flexible Spending Account (FSA) Administrator, Optum Financial, about 2021 unsubstantiated health care claims, you need to substantiate, substitute, or repay your unsubstantiated claims (preferably by December 31, 2021).
-This page includes information on how to resolve your claims, and a timeline of what may occur between now and March 31, 2022 if you do not resolve your claims by December 31, 2021.
+If you receive notices from Optum, the Flexible Spending Account (FSA) Administrator, about 2022 unsubstantiated health care claims, you need to substantiate, substitute, or repay your unsubstantiated claims (preferably by December 31, 2022).
+This page includes information on how to resolve your claims and a timeline of what will occur if you did not resolve your claims timely.

 - 10 days after the transaction

 If your claims are not resolved within 85 days, your payment card will be deactivated (until your claims are resolved).
 Check the junk folder in your email for these notices.
 If you do not have an email address associated with your Optum account, the notices will be sent via U.S. Mail.